 Hardly surprising then that the modern mythologies of Sci-Fi and Fantasy tapped into this rich vein of thought and legend speculating about the existence of parallel or alternative universes (with or without scientific rationales) which could be accessed via devices or portals derived from either magic or some super-science technology.
 It is a whole subgenre in itself, from Stargates to wardrobes, with endless possibilities and permutations.

 One of the most popular of these transdimensional tales is Philip José Farmer’s World of Tiers stories.
-Began in with The Maker of Universes in 1965, the eventual six books of the series follow the adventures of Robert Wolff, an elderly man from the contemporary United States, who abandons home and family to take a journey through a portal to a mysterious and science-defying parallel world.
+Began in 1965 with The Maker of Universes the eventual six books of the series follow the adventures of Robert Wolff, an elderly man from the contemporary United States, who abandons home and family to take a journey through a portal to a mysterious and science-defying parallel world.
 There he participates in a series of high adventures on the grand, over-the-top Startling Stories or Amazing Stories type of way, and eventually comes into his own as he rediscovers his long lost identity, gains lordship of his own miniature artificial universe, and learns the secret history of the Earth.
 The books are littered with literary, mythological and historical references, as well as tying back to other stories and other characters in Farmer’s works, and playing spot-the-reference (and getting them) is part of the joy of reading the entire series.
-The novels admittedly are often very much of their era, where men are men and women are women, and though characters and motivations may be less than rounded at times, the sheer break neck speed and imagination of the stories makes forgiveness of some outdated ideas easily forgiveable.
+Admittedly the novels frequently portray the era they were written in: a time when men were men and women were women (or so the theory went in some people’s minds).
+However though characters and motivations may be less than rounded at times, the sheer break neck speed and imagination of the stories makes forgiveness of some outdated ideas easily forgiveable.
 If you can slip your critical faculties into retro mode and let the dubious morality and attitudes of some of the tales slide pass then this old fashioned adventure will be very definitely for you.

 Wolff is the central character for most of the stories but he shares the platform with the disreputable Kickaha, or one Paul Janus Finnegan (yes, red hair and all), who pretty much steals the show (and has been ‘rebranded’ a dozen times by other authors looking for a reader friendly character – Julian May’s anti-hero Aiken Drum has a more than passing resemblance).
 The last book in the series, 1993’s More Than Fire, is perhaps the least successful of the collection, being published some sixteen years after its predecessors when styles and tastes had moved on, and it somewhat jars with the rest of the series but is still worth reading to complete the adventures of Wolfe and the amazing worlds he travels through.